Crater Lake

 by the collapse of the volcano Mount Mazama.
-There are no rivers flowing into or out of the lake; the evaporation is compensated for by rain and snowfall at a rate such that the total amount of water is replaced every 250 years.
+No rivers flow into or out of the lake; the evaporation is compensated for by rain and snowfall at a rate such that the total amount of water is replaced every 150 years.
 With a depth of 1949 ft, the lake is the deepest in the United States.
-In the world, it ranks ninth for maximum depth, and third for mean (average) depth.
+In the world, it ranks eleventh for maximum depth, as well as fifth for mean depth.